5 Reasons Going to Salzburg was the Perfect Spontaneous Decision (Salzburg, Austria)

 4) The Walkability Factor

-I mentioned before that Salzburg is very compact - and this, no doubt, has a huge influence on how walkable it is.
+I mentioned before that Salzburg is very compact - and this undoubtedly has a huge influence on how walkable it is.
 However, it's more than that.
-There are opportunities to walk above the city on its well marked paths, and further opportunity to get outside the city and go for long strolls.
+There are opportunities to walk above the city on its well-marked paths and further opportunities to get outside the city and go for long strolls.
 The thought of public transportation never even crossed my mind because I always felt that wherever I was walking was well within reasonable boundaries.
+On TripAdvisor, the number one activity should just say "walking."
+It's the best way to see the city, whether you're in the heart of it or well above it, and enjoy the breathtaking views.

 5) Christkindl Markt (The Christmas Market)

 I don't think I've ever regretted making a spontaneous decision when it comes to travel, even if things didn't work out perfectly.
 When I was first backpacking, I would plan things meticulously, scared I would miss something along the way.
 Ironically, by doing that, I was missing something - the element of chance and spontaneity.
-It's important to be able to wake up somewhere and say, "yeah, I want to spend another day here," or even "I love this place, I'm staying for the week."
+It's important to be able to wake up somewhere and say, "Yeah, I want to spend another day here," or even, "I love this place; I'm staying for the week."
 You can't do that if you've booked ahead at a hostel in a different city.
 Recently, I've been booking my accommodation a few hours before arrival on the day of, and it's worked out even better.

-It's also a largely underrated feeling to not know where you'll be resting your head the following night.
+It's also a largely underrated feeling not to know where you'll be resting your head the following night.
 In this case, asleep in Ljubljana the night before, I had zero idea I would be sleeping in Salzburg the following night.
 All I knew was that Bri and I were going to drive to Lake Bled, Slovenia and go from there.